objectiv/objectiv-analytics/bach/docs/source/example-notebooks/product-analytics.rst

 User time spent
 ---------------
-Similarly we can calculate the average session duration for time intervals. `duration_root_month` gives the average time spent per root location per month.
+We can also calculate the average session duration for time intervals. `duration_root_month` gives the average time spent per root location per month.

 .. code-block:: python